lightstep/opentelemetry-prometheus-sidecar/README.md

 ### Configuration

 Most sidecar configuration settings can be set through flags or a yaml configuration file.
-To see all available flags, run `opentelemetry-prometheus-sidecar --help`.
-The printed usage is shown
+[See the example configuration yaml file here](./config/sidecar.example.yaml).
+To see all available command-line flags, run `opentelemetry-prometheus-sidecar --help`.
-below:
+The printed usage is shown below:

 ```
 usage: opentelemetry-prometheus-sidecar [<flags>]